vaiibs/Sentiment-Analysis-And-Prediction/README.md

 # Sentiment Analysis and Prediction of Reviews
 Project focuses on analyzing customer sentiment towards Amazon Alexa and predicting sentiments using machine learning.

-Project builds a web application that allows users to analyze the sentiment using Streamlit.
+Project builds a web application that allows users to analyze the sentiment using Streamlit.Users can write a review or upload a file to get predictions.

 The text preprocessing was done using NLTK by removing non-alphabetic characters, converting text to lowercase, splitting into words, applied stemming using the Porter Stemmer, Vectorization and Scaling.